-It’s a good idea to start with the doors and drawers first, this way while they are drying you can work on apply the first coat or cabinet enamel to the cabinet boxes.
+It’s a good idea to start with the doors and drawers first, this way while they are drying you can work on applying the first coat of cabinet enamel to the cabinet boxes.

 LIGHTLY SAND AND CLEAN ALL SURFACES ONE FINAL TIME

 Yes, We are sanding and cleaning again, but this is the last time.